dreamcatcher-tech/network/Inbox/2024-07-29 0859 backchat with longthread.md

 ? should the backchat thread be with HAL ?
 Should it be able to do arbitrarily anything, with the only different being that it always tries to intercept ?

+Steps:
+- intercept the prompt in the backchat branch
+- call the `once` completion to determine if we should send the prompt to the current focus, or back to backchat

+Backchat could have some buttons showing the most recent threads we were accessing.